Lockheed sees higher earnings, weaker sales for 2013

 The company said it expected sales of $44.5 billion to $46 billion this year, down from $47.18 billion in 2012, but Hewson said there were no additional workforce reductions in the works at this point.

-Shares of Lockheed were down 2.3 percent at $93.89 in midday trading.
+Shares of Lockheed were down 1.9 percent at $94.23 in morning trading.

 Rob Stallard, analyst with RBC Capital Markets, said it was a good quarter for Lockheed, with its longer-cycle equipment portfolio offsetting sharper revenue declines in its shorter-cycle information services division.